-This material will be treated as confidential and held centrally, and will be viewed only by those involved in investigating the complaint or on the review panel.
+This material will be treated as confidential and stored securely by the school/central office, and will be viewed only by those involved in investigating the complaint or on the review panel.

-This is except where the secretary of state (or someone acting on their behalf) or the complainant requests access to records of a complaint through a freedom of information (FOI) request or under the terms of the Data Protection Act, or where the material must be made available during a school inspection.
+This is except where the Secretary of State (or someone acting on their behalf) or the complainant requests access to records of a complaint through a freedom of information (FOI) request or under the terms of the Data Protection Act, or where the material must be made available during a school inspection.